mjhea0/thinkful-angular/readme.md

 <h4>You have <span class="number">{{ somenumber }}</span> Bitcoins - nice!</h4>
 ```

 Here we are defining the directive [`ng-model`](http://docs.angularjs.org/api/ng/directive/ngModel) in the input box as `ng-model="somenumber"`.
 By doing so, we have bound the value within the input box to the model, so when the input value changes, Angular automatically updates the model.
 This is [two-way binding](http://docs.angularjs.org/guide/databinding).
-Get used to this concept as this is part of what makes Angular so poweful - and fun to use.
+Get used to this concept as this is part of what makes Angular so powerful - and fun to use.

 Next, by wrapping the model value, `somenumber` in double curly braces, we are simply telling Angular to replace that text with the actual value, which, again, comes from the number added to the input box.